Czech First League records and statistics

 The Czech First League is a Czech professional league for association football clubs.
 At the top of the Czech Republic football league system, it is the country's primary football competition and is contested by 16 clubs.
-The history of the Czech football league began with its reorganization for the 1993–94 season following the dissolution of Czechoslovakia and therefore the league became the successor of the Czechoslovak League.
+The history of the Czech football league began with its reorganisation for the 1993–94 season following the dissolution of Czechoslovakia and therefore the league became the successor of the Czechoslovak League.

 Following statistics count only seasons of Czech First League since its inception in 1993.